TheLivingTiramisu/dynamic-query-builder/README.md

 The `buildPrismaQuery` function builds a Prisma query based on flat filter conditions.

+### Mongoose query builder

+#### `buildMongooseQuery` Function

+The `buildMongooseQuery` function builds a Mongoose query based on flat filter conditions.

+### TypeORM query builder

+#### `buildTypeORMQuery` Function

+The `buildTypeORMQuery` function builds a TypeORM query based on flat filter conditions.

+### Sequelize query builder

+#### `buildSequelizeQuery` Function

+The `buildSequelizeQuery` function builds a Sequelize query based on flat filter conditions.
+Here you also need to provide `Op` object from `sequelize`.

 ##### Usage

-This function takes an object of flat filter conditions and converts it into a Prisma-compatible query object.
+This functions take an object of flat filter conditions and converts it into a ORM query object.
 The filter conditions are expected to be in the format of `field_condition: value`, where `field` is the name of the field to filter on and `condition` is the type of filter to apply.

 ##### Supported Conditions